matthewkeil/full-stack-pattern/docs/docs/api/interfaces/ServerlessNestedStackProps.md

 • `Optional` `Readonly` **encryptionKey**: `IKey`

-The KMS Key to encrypt the log group with.

-**`default`** - log group is encrypted with the default master key
+External KMS key to use for table encryption.

+This property can only be set if `encryption` is set to `TableEncryption.CUSTOMER_MANAGED`.

+**`default`** - If `encryption` is set to `TableEncryption.CUSTOMER_MANAGED` and this property is undefined, a new KMS key will be created and associated with this table.

 **`stability`** stable